My image needs to be bigger!

 Step 2: Open the Transform Tool

-Now you can grab the handles and resize with no noticeable quality loss.
+Now you can grab the handles and resize them with no noticeable quality loss.
 Here I did the exact same experiment with resizing my bird image smaller and then larger again.
 Yet, this time, my image appears untouched.

 This method works great but still has its limitations.
 Here I made the image significantly larger and zoomed into 100%.
 You can see that it’s starting to get soft, though it’s still impressive for how much larger I made the image.